Getting started in the Navy can come with a lot of questions. What is Boot Camp like? What does the Navy pay? How does sea duty compare to shore duty?

 It's common to have questions about everything from qualifications and life in the Navy, to benefits and career options.
-Contact your local recruiter, who will answer all your questions and explain career and education opportunities.
+Connect with a recruiter, who will answer all your questions and explain career and education opportunities.
 Depending on your location and your proximity to the nearest enlisted or officer recruiting station, it may be more convenient to have these discussions over the phone or via chat.
-Much of the recruiting process can be done virtually, electronically or on line if you desire.
+Much of the recruiting process can be done virtually, electronically or online if you desire.

 Share the exciting news with your loved ones, explaining the advantages of kickstarting your career in the Navy.
 Introduce curious family members to Navy.com and NAVYForMoms.com, a supportive online community that offers insights and answers to common questions.
 You can also invite your recruiter to meet with your family so they can answer more detailed questions.